planetarium/libplanet/Docs/articles/overview.md

 ### About PoW

-Currently, the only consensus algorithm currently implemented in Libplanet is a PoW([Hashcash]).
-It has the following characteristics.
+Currently, the only consensus algorithm currently implemented in Libplanet is a PoW ([Hashcash]).
+It has the following characteristics:

 - Anyone with hash power (= computing power) can join the network
 - Simple to implement, robust